magenta-aps/aka-selvbetjening/README.md

 `vagrant ssh` can then be used to ssh into the machine.

 Everything in this folder will be shared with the VM and accessible in the  `/vagrant` folder inside the VM.

+running `make runserver` will start up the django server, and it should be assecible from your hos machine on port localhost:8000

 ### Production: